Rob Van Dam: Professional wrestling style, persona and reception

 The name "Rob Van Dam" was given to him in 1992 by Ron Slinker, a promoter in Florida, possibly because of his martial arts experience and his resemblance to actor Jean-Claude Van Damme.
-During the early years of his career, he used a "Moonsault Split" as finisher, until he adopted the Frog Splash (named Five Star Frog Splash) as finisher.
+During the early years of his career, he used a split-legged moonsault as finisher, until he adopted the Frog Splash (named Five Star Frog Splash) as finisher.
 During WWE Hall of Fame ceremony in 2021, WWE's chairman Vince McMahon and Triple H said that he changed the style of wrestling.

 Other media

 Van Dam has appeared on numerous television shows and in films.
 In 1995, he was in Superfights as "The Mercenary", and in 1997 he appeared in Bloodmoon as "Dutch Scholtz".
 On October 23, 1999, he appeared in City Guys, in the episode "El-Trainmania IV" as himself.
 In 2000 he appeared in 18 Wheels of Justice, on August 2 as "Robert Laramie", and in The X-Files on May 7 as "Burt's opponent" in the episode "Fight Club".
 He also appeared on V.I.P. in the episode "Survi-Val" as "Major Ving Talbot" that year.
 On July 26, 2001, he appeared as himself on Spy TV, and again later that year he appeared as himself in Ultimate Revenge on December 2.
 In 2002, he was featured in the music video for Breaking Point's "One of a Kind" along with starring in two films, Black Mask 2: City of Masks as "Claw", and a cameo appearance in The Backyard as himself.
 In 2005, the Rob Van Dam: One of a Kind DVD was released.
 He also appeared on Hulk Hogan's Celebrity Championship Wrestling in 2008 teaching finishing moves to the celebrities.
 In 2011 he worked alongside WWE wrestlers Dave Bautista and Nelson Frazier Jr. in a movie titled Wrong Side of Town which was released the following year.

 Van Dam started up RVD Radio on October 8, 2008, with the help of Brett Cohen, a producer for BlogTalkRadio.
 The episodes have changed between an hour and two-hour-long, initially held weekly but now sporadically held at www.blogtalkradio.com/rvdradio.

 In November 2010 he was a contestant on an all TNA week of Family Feud, teaming with Jay Lethal, Matt Morgan, Mick Foley and Mr. Anderson in a winning effort against Angelina Love, Christy Hemme, Lacey Von Erich, Tara and Velvet Sky.

-He also provides the voice for a character Bobby, whom served as a commentator for the Professor Genki side-quests, in the video games Saints Row: The Third and Saints Row IV.
+He also provides the voice for the character "Bobby", who served as a commentator for the Professor Genki side-quests, in the video games Saints Row: The Third and Saints Row IV.

-Rob Van Dam had appeared in many WWE video games including WWE 2K15, and is a Pre-Order bonus alongside Batista and Kurt Angle in the video game WWE 2K18.
+Van Dam has appeared in multiple video games, including ECW Hardcore Revolution in 2000, with his most recent being in WWE 2K24.